Terms of Service

 6. Subscription and payment

-The service operates on a paid annual subscription.
+The service is billed as an annual subscription.
+An active subscription is required to submit a filing — preparing a return is free, and you subscribe when you are ready to file.
 Current prices are displayed on our website at the time of purchase.
 Payments are processed securely by Stripe.

-• You may cancel at any time via the billing portal.
-Cancellation takes effect at the end of your current billing period.
+- You may cancel at any time from your account settings.
+Cancellation takes effect at the end of your current billing period, after which your company stays on our free deadline watchdog.

-• We do not offer refunds for partial billing periods.
+- We do not offer refunds for partial billing periods, subject to your cooling-off rights below.

 For full details, see our refund and cancellation policy.